 Over the years, I’ve taken quite a few general ear training classes and had both positive and negative experiences.
-I will say though, no formal ear training class gave me the ear training tools and techniques I truly needed to develop as an improviser.
+I will say though, no formal ear training class gave me the necessary ear training tools and techniques to develop as an improviser.

-It’s not difficult or magical.
-It’s simple and repetitive, taking the sounds you want to get familiar with and ingraining them on a deeper and deeper level until they click.
+You continually study the sounds you want to get familiar with and ingrain them on a deeper and deeper level until they click.

 Nothing in ear training should be guesswork.

-You shouldn’t have to think…hmmmm It sounds like a major third, but might be a minor third.
-Um, it’s a major third?
+You shouldn’t have to think…hmmmm It sounds like a major third, but it might be a minor third.
+Um, let me guess…a major third?

-No. You should know without thinking, automatically, that’s a major third.
-In jazz ear training, this is not a nice-to-have, it’s a requirement because in jazz, knowing this aural knowledge is how you play, how you practice, and how you learn.
+Your goal is to automatically know without thinking that it’s a major third, and in jazz, this is a requirement because knowing this aural knowledge is how you play, how you practice, and how you learn.

 The ear training requirements of a jazz musician

-- Improvising over many chords, not just a single chord vamp
+- Improvise over many chords, not just a single chord vamp

-- Use of chord voicings, not just root position chords
+- Understand and use chord voicings, not just root position chords

-- Use of altered and upper structure chord tones
+- Be able to hear altered & upper structure chord tones

 And the list goes on…